'Call Of Duty: Modern Warfare 2' reveal trailer debuts explosive in-game footage

 The trailer was revealed during a livestream by Infinity Ward, who announced the premier earlier in the month.

-You can watch the new trailer for Call Of Duty: Modern Warfare 2 below:
+You can watch the new trailer for Call Of Duty: Modern Warfare 2 above.

 The upcoming shooter is set to launch on October 28, and today’s livestream has confirmed that it will be available on PS5, Xbox Series X|S, and PC.
 A Steam page for the game has also launched.